rithmschool/javascript_iterators/readme.md

 1. Write a function called `getBigHits` which takes an array of songs and returns an array of song objects which were number one for 10 or more weeks.
 2. Write a function called `getShortSongs` which takes an array of songs and returns an array of songs which are shorter than 3 minutes.
 3. Write a function called `getSongsByArtist` which takes in an array of songs and the name of an artist and returns an array of songs by that artist.
-4. Write a function called `getOneHitWonders` which takes in an array of songs and returns an array of songs for artists who only appear once in the original array.

 ### `reduce`